smile-plzz/better-now-showing/README.md

     *   From the project root, run `vercel deploy`.
     *   Follow the prompts to deploy your project.
 Vercel will automatically detect the serverless function in the `api` directory.

+### Security & Performance

+*   API keys are kept server-side via serverless functions (`/api/*`).
+*   Content Security Policy and other security headers are set via `vercel.json`.
+*   Service Worker and Web App Manifest are included for basic offline caching and installability.

 ## Usage

 1.  **Search for a Movie:** Use the search bar in the navigation to find a movie.
 Type the movie title and press Enter or click the search button.